 All available information about an assessment will be provided to you online through your assessment account.
-For example, for Exam 473E, before you schedule yourself for the proctored exam, an Assessment Information Package will be available to you by following the instructions in your online assessment account.
+For example, before you schedule yourself for a proctored exam, an Assessment Information Package will be available to you by following the instructions in your online assessment account.